Geostrophic convective turbulence: The effect of boundary layers: Discussion

-{\it Acknowledgments:} We would like to thank S. Grossmann, C. Sun, and Y. Yang for various stimulating discussions.
-We acknowledge FOM, an ERC Advanced Grant and the PRACE resource Hermit, based in Stuttgart at HLRS.
+We would like to thank S. Grossmann, C. Sun, and Y. Yang for various stimulating discussions.
+We acknowledge FOM, an ERC Advanced Grant, the PRACE resource Hermit based in Stuttgart at HLRS, and NWO for the use of Cartesius under Grant No. SH-202.